gvwilson/sdxjs/en/src/data-table/index.md

 [%i "Python" %][Python's][python][%/i%] [%i "Pandas" %][Pandas][pandas][%/i%] library, or the [%i "DataForge" %][DataForge][data-forge][%/i%] library for JavaScript [%b Davis2018 %].

+[% figure
+   slug="data-table-conceptual"
+   img="conceptual.svg"
-[% figure slug="data-table-conceptual" img="conceptual.svg" alt="Data table structure" caption="The structure of a data table." %]
+   alt="Data table structure"
+   caption="The structure of a data table."
+%]

 The key operations on data tables are those provided by [%i "SQL" %][%g sql "SQL" %][%/i%]: filter, select, summarize, and join.
-These can be implemented in about five hundred lines of code, but their performance depends on how the data table is stored.
+These can be implemented in about 500 lines of code, but their performance depends on how the data table is stored.

 ## How can we implement data tables? {: #data-table-implement}